codesilva/codesilva.github.io/_drafts/pitches/puma-and-concurrency.md

-# Concurrency in Ruby - The already solved problems
+# Concurrent application servers in Ruby

+What I cannot build, I do not understand

 ## Abstract